Celia Montalván: Biography

 In 1920, she made her debut as a leading actress.
-She gained a very large popularity - people started printing post cards with her image.
-The postcards with Celia Montalván's image resulted in breaking the records for sales at the time, especially after her great success in the Revista Theater.
+She became very popular.
+People started printing postcards with her image, breaking sales records for that time, especially after her great success in the Revista Theater.

 The next big step in Montalván's career was her appearances in magazines like "¡Ra-Ta-Plan!".

 After having success with theater and magazines, her focus turned toward movies and she had a big success with El milagro de la Guadalupana in 1925.
 She became the first Mexican woman to film in Europe.

 In 1929, she started filming in Hollywood with the Rodriguez brothers.
-In 1935 she filmed her most famous piece of cinema, which was directed by Jean Renoir.
+In 1935, she filmed her most famous piece of cinema, which was directed by Jean Renoir.